Products and services

 Ancillary services

 Ancillary services are energy products used to help maintain grid stability and reliability.
-There are four types of ancillary services products: regulation up, regulation down, spinning reserve and non-spinning reserve.
+There are four types of ancillary services products: regulation up, regulation down, spinning reserve, and non-spinning reserve.

 Regulation energy is used to control system frequency, which must be maintained very narrowly around 60 hertz, and varies as generators change their energy output.
 Resources providing regulation are certified by the ISO and must respond to automatic control signals to increase or decrease their operating levels depending upon the need.